Skip to content

 • executes it and returns the dance response

-The QueryDance implementation is the query engine proper.
+The QueryDance implementation is the Dance-layer adapter, not the query engine's semantic owner.

-Architecturally, query execution is therefore an ordinary dance executed through the common holons_core dance runtime.
+Architecturally, Dance-mediated query execution is an ordinary dance executed through the common holons_core runtime; direct query execution has no Dance dependency.

 Guest-Side hApp / HolonSpace Execution Context